 Image

-• Face to face Meetings: - Has fully resumed for members and guests.
-We also have the ability to zoom in members as requested.
+• Meetings: - We have the ability to zoom in members as requested.

 • Days - 1st, 2nd and 3rd Wednesdays of each month.